robertofrontado/ImageCacher/README.md

 ## SampleApp

-You can always check the [SampleApp](https://github.com/robertofrontado/ImageCacher/tree/master/SampleApp) to see how to integrate ImageCacher with your application.
+You can always check the [SampleApp](https://github.com/robertofrontado/ImageCacher/tree/master/SampleApp) to see how to integrate ImageCacher in your application.